Betterment vs Robinhood isn’t so much an apples to apples as it is an apples to oranges comparison.

 |Betterment Premium||0.40%||Unlimited phone + email access to financial advisors plus portfolio monitoring|

-Betterment Digital is primarily a robo-advisor service run by computer algorithms that allocate money based on client risk profiles and goals.
+Betterment Digital is the basic service of money management offered to clients.
+It is primarily a robo-advisor service in which computer algorithms allocate money based on client risk profiles and goals.

 It also includes limited access to financial experts who can advise clients, as well as in-app messaging on-the-go.